Rainbow Fruit Kabobs with Greek Yogurt Dip

 These Rainbow Fruit Kabobs are perfect for a party!
 Serve these fresh fruit skewers with my creamy Greek Yogurt Dip as a side dish, appetizer or healthy snack.

 Fruit salad is a favorite side dish that everyone can enjoy – both kids and adults!
-I often make my berry fruit salad for summer BBQs and potlucks, and these fresh fruit kabobs are an easy way to make individual servings of fruit salad!
+I often make my classic fruit salad and berry fruit salad for summer BBQs and potlucks, and these fresh fruit kabobs are an easy way to make individual servings of fruit salad!

 These rainbow fruit kabobs are a fun twist on classic fruit salad.
 With fresh strawberries, clementine oranges, pineapple, kiwi, blueberries and purple grapes, these fruit skewers are a delicious way to eat the rainbow!